 “Laughter improves our mood and lifts the spirit,” Karyn said, “and it can also make us healthier.
 The latest research continues to reveal the many physical and mental health benefits that come from sustained laughter.
 Humor can help us lower our blood pressure, maintain healthier blood sugar levels, increase circulation, and manage stress more effectively.”

-Buxman draws on her health care background as a RN to advocate for the use of humor as a tool in chronic disease management.
+Buxman draws on her healthcare background as an RN to advocate for the use of humor as a tool in chronic disease management.
 “Diabetes and heart disease are at epidemic levels in this country, and older men – we’re talking about Dad here! – are being affected every single day.
 Either they’re struggling with diabetes or heart disease themselves, or they love someone who is.”

 ...